Lucy Shelton Caswell Reading Room at the Billy Ireland Cartoon Library & Museum

 The Billy Ireland Cartoon Library & Museum is part of The Ohio State University Libraries Special Collections.
 The Lucy Shelton Caswell reading room is used primarily for individual research and for use of the library collections.

-If you are interested in bringing in your college class to use collection materials, please check out Scheduling a College Class Visit.
+If you are interested connecting your college class with collection materials, please check out Scheduling a College Class Visit.

+To accommodate your request, we will require that you send us a list of what you want to view in advance of your visit.
+We will be unable to schedule a visit without this information.
 To find items relevant to your research, see our Collections page.
-Prepare a list of items you would like to view during your visit by sending us a request list to our email address: firstname.lastname@example.org.
-In the list, be sure to include important details about the item so we are sure to prepare the correct item.
+Prepare a list of items you would like to view during your visit by sending a request list to: email@example.com.
+Be sure to include important details about the item to ensure we prepare the correct item.
 We recommend using our Materials Request Form Guide which walks you through how to find the necessary information.

 Review Reading Room Policies

 - Wash hands prior to handling materials.
 Please do not use hand sanitizer because it could damage our rare materials by leaving a residue.

 In addition, please review our Reading Room Policies.
 These policies are in place to preserve and protect collection materials.
 For additional information on why these Special Collections policies are in place, please review this brief guide to Special Collections policies.

 We are located in Sullivant Hall, on the north side of the building, on the first floor.

 After entering the North Lobby, the reading room will be located on your right (west side).

 When you arrive, you will be asked to sign in to the reading room log book.
 You will be asked to complete the Special Collections Registration Form and present a current photo ID to complete the patron registry process.

 We will ask that you place all personal belongings in the assigned lockers provided (located just outside the library doors).
 All food and drink must be disposed of outside of the library.